open-ephys/ONI/source/hw-spec/controller.rst

 6. The signal stream must be pumped until either ``CONFIGWACK`` or ``CONFIGWNACK`` is received indicating that the controller has either:

-   -  Successfully completed writing the specified device register
+   -  Successfully completed writing the specified device register.
-   -  Failed to write the register
+   -  Failed to write the register.

 Following successful or unsuccessful device register read or write, the appropriate ACK or NACK packets *must* be passed to the :ref:`signal channel